CodeArcade/System-Irrelevant/Dialogue.md

 #### paycheck departments

-"If I could I'd kill every single stupid braindead monkey from HR.
+"If I could I'd kill every single stupid braindead monkey from accounting.
 NONE OF THE CHECKS I RECEIVED TODAY hat a department listed on them.
 So from now on, when you get a paycheck, please confirm that there is a department on it and that it is a valid one."

 ### Mike